OfficeDev/office-js-docs/reference/excel/conditionalformat.md

 [Range](range.md)

 ### getRangeOrNullObject()
-Returns the range the conditonal format is applied to or a null object if the range is discontiguous.
+Returns the range the conditonal format is applied to, or a null object if the conditional format is applied to multiple ranges.
 Read-only.

 #### Syntax
 ```js